 Discuss how individuals are involved in acts of philanthropy on a daily basis.
 Compile the brainstormed ideas of the students on the board.

 Explain that philanthropy is seen in all segments of society.
 Philanthropy is necessary for our society to run smoothly.
 Philanthropy is necessary for our government, at the national, state, and local levels, to function smoothly.

 Give students copies of the Roles in Society handout.
 As you read through it ask the question: "What level of government does this apply to - national, state or local levels of government?"
 Remind the students of the 10th Amendment of the Constitution that lays out Federalism.

 Lecture on how effectively the government could function without the help of volunteers giving of their "time, talent and treasure."
 Government can't meet all our needs (and we don't want them to).
 The nonprofit sector fills in where business, family, and goverment don't meet needs.

 Guide students to a conclusion that we need all sectors doing their share for the common good.
 Ask for other examples in life where the four sectors work together for the common good (child care, health care, research, environmental stewardship).

 Model the next activity by reading "Philanthropy Found in Government" rap song (Attachment One).
 The song is a compilation of ideas from the previous brainstorming activity.

 Philanthropy and Society Rap: Put students into small groups of two or three.
 Assign each group a role from which to consider how philanthropy is used.
-Use Roles in Society Handout (Attachment Two).
+Use Roles in Society Handout (handout).
 Instruct students to follow the teacher example and construct a Rap Song or poem about their ideas using Rap Song Rubric (handout) as a guide.

 Lead a class discussion on the following questions: